codex-academy/Nelisa/6_Deploy_roles_login.md

     * an admin role - that can see and add data.
 * a user management page where admin users can create users and manage user roles;
 * encrypted user passwords.

+Add some new DalekJS tests to check that users with a read-only role can't see things in the interface that they can't use (like adding and deleting things). you might need to use some new methods like `not` and `notVisible`.

 ## Learning areas